maxlcummins/Bioinformatics/README.md

 # Resources

+## Reading Material

+* [Fitness Costs of Plasmids: a Limit to Plasmid Transmission](https://www.ncbi.nlm.nih.gov/pubmed/28944751) by San Millan and MacLean, 2017
+** A great review on microbial evolution in regard to the metabolic burdens

+* [Mobile Genetic Elements Associated with Antimicrobial Resistance](https://www.ncbi.nlm.nih.gov/pubmed/30068738) by Partridge et al, 2018

 ## Databases

 Nucleotide databases can be used in combination with BLAST and/or read mapping tools to genotype samples.
 There are many publicly available databases that may be of use.
 Typically, we in the Djordjevic Lab use the following: